 With our last one Softstart, we’re here to take your onboarding experience to the next level, by making it more human and engaging.

 In the business world, it is often said that the first three months are vital when integrating new talent; 33% of new hires leave their jobs during the first six months, some even during the first week!
 Those initial days essentially seal the deal for newcomers: decisions regarding whether to stay with the company or to seek greener pastures are made then.
-50% of employees who enjoyed a fruitful onboarding experience are more likely to still be with their organization after three years.
+Moreover, new employees who went through a structured onboarding program were 58% more likely to be with the organization after three years.
 That’s where Softstart comes in.

 A successful onboarding experience can be proclaimed the day the new hire refers to the company as “we” and not “you.”
 It’s definitely subtle, but it makes such a difference, and that’s what we’re after with Softstart.